-Dorian makes landfall in Bahamas as catastrophic hurricane, parts of Florida evacuate
+Dorian hammers Bahamas as second strongest Atlantic hurricane on record

 Hurricane Andrew slammed into eastern Florida in 1992 as a category 5 storm on the five-step Saffir-Simpson Wind Scale, obliterating the town of Homestead.

+With winds at 185 mph, Dorian ties with Gilbert (1988), Wilma (2005) and the 1935 Labor Day hurricane for the second strongest Atlantic hurricane on record based on maximum sustained winds.
+Allen in 1980 was the most powerful with 190-mph winds, the NHC said.

+Dorian is the strongest hurricane on record to hit the northwestern Bahamas.

-That state was taking no chances with Dorian and four Florida counties, including Palm Beach County, issued mandatory evacuations for some residents, including those in mobile homes, on barrier islands and in low-lying areas.
+Florida was taking no chances with Dorian and four Florida counties, including Palm Beach County, issued mandatory evacuations for some residents, including those in mobile homes, on barrier islands and in low-lying areas.
 Other coastal counties have announced voluntary evacuations.

 U.S. President Donald Trump warned on Sunday that the storm would likely impact the eastern seaboard from Florida to North Carolina.